A new decade of eDiscovery: Takeaways from Onna’s LWNY session

 As an exhibitor and sponsor of Legalweek, Onna had the privilege of getting to know attendees from all corners of the legal tech space.
 When our team wasn’t chatting with people at our exhibition booth, we were attending sessions put on by over 400 highly-anticipated speakers.
-The topics spanned everything from U.S. privacy laws to AI and analytics tools, and the insights and discoveries were endless.

 Our team had the pleasure of hosting a session, “A New Decade of Ediscovery” in which we discussed fundamental shifts in case law, big data, and in-house counsel.
-We were lucky to be joined by four awesome panelists — Wendy Weber, Senior Paralegal at Dropbox, Robert Brownstone, Lawyer and Technologist at Fenwick and West, Tim Anderson, Data Management and Information Systems Consultant at FTI, and our very own VP of Revenue, Russ Grant.
+We were lucky to be joined by four incredible panelists — Wendy Weber, Senior Paralegal at Dropbox, Robert Brownstone, Lawyer and Technologist at Fenwick and West, Tim Anderson, Data Management and Information Systems Consultant at FTI, and our very own VP of Revenue, Russ Grant.

 Throughout our session, we reflected on both the past and future decade of eDiscovery.
 More specifically, what we want to leave behind, what we want to hold on to, and how to build the legal teams of the future.
 If you’re curious, we’ve gathered our top takeaways below: